VlachosGroup/nextorch/docs/source/user/data.rst

 (Inverse) Standardization
 --------------------------
 Convert arrays or matrics from a real scale into a standardized scale with a zero mean and unit variance in each dimension, vice versa.
-This step is often needed for :code:`Y`.
+This step is often needed for :code:`Y` before modeling training.

 .. autosummary::
     :nosignatures: